XiyueWang/GenerativeText/README.md

-## INF 552 Homework 7
+## Generative Text

-In this homework, we will focus on 2 problems.
-In the first problem, we are trying to build a generative model to mimic the writing style of prominent British Mathematician, Philosopher, prolific writer, and political activist, Bertrand Russell.
+In the problem, we are trying to build a generative model to mimic the writing style of prominent British Mathematician, Philosopher, prolific writer, and political activist, Bertrand Russell.

 The text materials will be used include: